-We derive our revenues through arrangements with customers for product sales as well as licensing and royalty arrangements.
-We sell our products primarily to hospitals, independent diagnostic testing facilities, and radiopharmacies, and we consider customer purchase orders, which in some cases are governed by master sales or group purchasing organization agreements, to be contracts with our customers.
+We sell our products primarily to hospitals, independent diagnostic testing facilities, government facilities, integrated delivery networks, radiopharmacies, clinics, and group practices, and we consider customer purchase orders, which in some cases are governed by master sales or group purchasing organization agreements, to be contracts with our customers.
 In addition to these arrangements, we also enter into licensing agreements under which we license certain rights to third parties.
 The terms of these arrangements typically include payment to us of one or more of the following: non-refundable, up-front license fees; development, regulatory and commercial milestone payments; and royalties on net sales of licensed products.
 We analyze various factors requiring management judgment when applying the five-step model to our contracts with customers.